 If you’re using pre-registration, the sign-in fields appear on the pre-registration form.
 When you create an invite, you have the option to fill in any/all of the fields to speed up sign-in for the visitor.
 You’re also welcome to leave any custom fields blank and let the visitor fill them in when they sign in.

-Optionally, you can also choose to automatically display the responses a visitor provides in the sign-in fields within their signed NDA and print them on their badge.
+Optionally, you can also choose to automatically display the responses a visitor provides in the sign-in fields within their signed legal document and print them on their badge.

 Benefits of sign-in fields

 - Capturing visitor details helps you create an accurate picture of who’s in the building.

 - Sign-in details appear on your dashboard and in visitor data exports, so it’s easy to capture required information for audit and compliance purposes.

 - If you have multiple visitor types, you can configure different sign-in fields based on purpose of visit.

 Types of sign-in fields

 Within Envoy Visitors, it’s important to know that there are a few different types of sign-in fields.

 “Your full name” field

 The is a system field that’s built into Envoy Visitors.
 It’s used to collect the visitor’s name.
 It does require full name (i.e., the name must contain a space to designate first & last name have been provided).